craftcms/docs/docs/commerce/3.x/products.md

 - Large, Green
 - Large, Blue

-This doesn’t stop you from using other custom fields to define other special variants, and it also does not ensure each variant has unique combinations of custom fields - that’s up to the author.
+You can continue using as many custom fields as you need to define important properties and variants.

+Commerce does not automatically create every possible unique variant for you, that’s up to the author.

 ### Default Variant

 Every single product has a default variant.
 Whenever a product is created, a default variant for that product will be created too.

-When a product is able to have multiple variants, the author can choose which one is default.
-Products that do not have multiple variants still have a default variant, but the author can not add additional variants.
+If a product type has multiple variants enabled, the author can choose which one should be used by default.
+Products that do not have multiple variants still have a default variant, but the author cannot add additional variants.

 ## Purchasables